 The Learnscape: Our veggie gardens, fruit trees, and berry bushes help kids make a connection between the earth and what they eat.
 Leafy tunnels in the Cave of Wonders, stepping stumps in the Squirrel Kitchen, and natural materials in the Nature’s Builder’s Playspace give kids a chance to challenge their bodies and stretch their imaginations.
 And our sandbox and grassy lawn provide opportunities for free play, creativity, and exercise.

-Three staffers run each camp — one lead instructor, a trained adult volunteer, and a teen Outdoor Leader.
-Lead instructors are experienced educators (First Aid/CPR certified and background checked) and volunteers have all participated in our camp training program.
+Three staffers run each camp — one lead staff instructor, a trained adult volunteer, and a teen Outdoor Leader.
+Staff instructors are experienced educators (First Aid/CPR certified and background checked) and volunteers have all participated in our camp training program.

-Your kids will be in camp with other children the same age.
+Your kids will be in camp with other children the same age — divided into five different age groups.
 If you have a choice of levels, choose the “younger” or “older” level that suits your child best.

 - *Minnows: ages 3-4 (*Minnows must be potty trained.)